 Calcot & Spa, Tetbury

 This golden-hued 35-room hotel is the definition of boutique bliss, tucked away in idyllic Cotswolds landscape.
 Nestled in a quiet corner of the grounds is the spa, which reopened this year after extensive refurbishment.
 Think contemporary clean lines merged with natural materials like wood and stone.

-The tranquil space includes a new indoor pool, seven treatment rooms and a relaxation area, while outside you’ll find a lavender-lined courtyard housing a fireside hot tub, sleep-inducing loungers and the outdoor swimming pool, which is open to guests during the summer months from 8am until 8pm, with 45-minute bookable time slots to avoid overcrowding.
+The tranquil space includes a new indoor pool, seven treatment rooms and a relaxation area, while outside you’ll find a lavender-lined courtyard housing a fireside hot tub, sleep-inducing loungers and the outdoor swimming pool, which is open to guests during the summer months from 8am until 8pm.